ABOUT THE EXHIBITION

 The Dublin Lockout was unprecedented in scale and ferocity and remains the largest industrial conflict in Irish history.
 Visit the exhibition at the National Library of Ireland, 2/3 Kildare Street, to view original Lockout artefacts such as the Dublin Metropolitan Police record of Jim Larkin’s arrest on “Bloody Sunday” and Sean O’Casey’s reminiscences of his involvement in the labour struggle as a young man.
 You can view information on where to find us and opening hours here.

-Further online information from the exhibition can be downloaded using the links below.
+Exhibition content and learning resources can be downloaded using the links below.
 If you’re eager for more, there’s something for everyone in our programme of events and activities.
 Follow us or see the National Library website for full details.